hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 If you opt to [co-maintain an existing map layer](https://data.openupstate.org/map-layers) then click on the map title and then click the "Contribute Link" under that maps details.
 It should open a Google Spreadsheet and you may see a blue "View only" button.
 Click that View only button and you can request edit access from the original owner of the spreadsheet.
 If you try to access an existing spreadsheet and get an error then contact Jim and Pamela on Slack.

-Once you've settled on an idea, whether new or co-maintaing, add your name and the idea to [the list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=1517769371) to stake your claim.
+Once you've settled on an idea, whether new or co-maintaining, add your name and the idea to [the list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=1517769371) to stake your claim.

 ## <a name="week3">Goals for Week 3</a>
 1. Complete the Week 1-2 goals above